GolfOcean334/Astro-Shift-Unity/README.md

 License
 -------

-This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/copilot/c/LICENSE) file for more details.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+See the [LICENSE](https://github.com/GolfOcean334/Astro-Shift-Unity/blob/main/LICENSE) file for more details.

 #### Français